 In AD LDS server name or IP address, type the name or IP address of the AD LDS server.

-In LDAP search base distinguished name, type the distinguished name of the AD LDS instance.
+In LDAP search base distinguished name, type the distinguished name, for example, DC=adatum,DC=com.

 On the Identity Claims page, select one or more identity claims that will be provided by the account store, and then click Next:

-If the account store provides user principal name (UPN) identity claims, select the User Principal Name (UPN) check box, and then type the Lightweight Directory Access Protocol (LDAP) attribute name to which UPN identity claims map (the attribute whose value is the user's UPN, usually userPrincipalName).
+If the account store provides UPN identity claims, select the User Principal Name (UPN) check box, and then type the Lightweight Directory Access Protocol (LDAP) attribute name.

-If the account store provides a common name identity claim, select the Common Name check box, and then type the LDAP attribute name to which the common name identity claim maps (the attribute whose value is the user's common name, usually displayName).
+If the account store provides common name identity claims, select the Common name check box, and then type the LDAP attribute name.

-On the Enable this Account Store page, ensure that the Enable this account store check box is selected, and then click Next.
+If you do not want to enable this account store now, on the Enable this Account Store page, clear the Enable this account store check box, and then click Next.

 To add the new account store and close the wizard, click Finish.